 In practice, ILMS can be adopted systematically and is capable of being used in all markets whether a functioning Land Information Systems (LIS) exists or not.
 ILMS provides a due diligence structure for the collection and collation of land and real property surveying information.

 This is the April 2021 release, version 3.2.1, of the RICS Data Standard (RDS).
+An updated version reflecting ICMS 3 will be available in early 2022.
 The schema and example data files are available in both XML and JSON formats with html documentation in separate JSON and XML directories.
 This version replaces all previous RICS Data Standards for IPMS and ICMS which have both been incorporated into this single schema which allows users to capture, share and exchange data on land, property, real estate, and infrastructure assets.
 Where appropriate, the RDS references and supports a range of RICS and international standards covering property measurement, valuation, due diligence, life-cycle costing, brokerage, leasing, and building surveying.

 The RDS is available under the MIT License and RICS can provide technical support on the implementation of the RDS, for further information and support please contact email@example.com